micodina/VPReader/README.md

 VPReader rely on PySide, a free implementation of QT for Python: Be indulgent, I'm a beginner!

-For now, I am releasing an Apple Silicon (aka m1/m2) version of VPReader.

 ## Features
   can then display agenda contents as well as contents of each song, biblical text and image.